Home Page Biography Doc's Guitar Awards Discography Videos Learning Doc's Styles Tablature Song Search Links About this site

 Doc Watson elevated the role of the acoustic guitar to the status of a lead instrument in American traditional music - right along side of the fiddle and banjo.
 Before Doc, the guitar was used primarily as a rhythm instrument in a supporting role.
 Doc raised the bar with his playing, and set a new standard for guitarists to achieve.

-Doc is accomplished both as a flatpicker and as a fingerstyle guitarist.
-As a fingerstyle player, Doc uses a thumbpick and one fingerpick (on his index finger) to play tunes.
-This "two finger" style is self-taught.
-Doc typically uses the thumbpick for alternating bass accompaniment and the index finger for picking out notes or rhythmic fills on the treble strings.
-Doc commonly dampens the bass strings with his palm when he finger picks, producing a percussive, thumpy bass line.
+Doc was accomplished both as a flatpicker and as a fingerstyle guitarist.
+As a fingerstyle player, Doc used a thumbpick and one fingerpick (on his index finger) to play tunes.
+This "two finger" style was self-taught.
+Doc typically used the thumbpick for alternating bass accompaniment and the index finger for picking out notes or rhythmic fills on the treble strings.
+Doc commonly dampened the bass strings with his palm when he finger picked, producing a percussive, thumpy bass line.
 This is very evident on some of his well known fingerstyle recordings such as Deep River Blues, Windy and Warm and Doc's Guitar.

-As flatpicker, Doc is known for his speed, tone and precision.
-He uses a down-up (DUDU) picking style, with down strokes on the downbeat and upstrokes on the upbeats.
-Doc's flatpicking technique uses more arm motion (and less wrist motion) than most players.
-He also uses his little finger as a depth guide for flatpicking.
-He lets it glide on the pickguard when he's picking rather than planting it in one spot.
-Doc uses a traditional tear-shaped medium gauge nylon flatpick.
+As flatpicker, Doc wa known for his speed, tone and precision.
+He used a down-up (DUDU) picking style, with down strokes on the downbeat and upstrokes on the upbeats.
+Doc's flatpicking technique used more arm motion (and less wrist motion) than most players.
+He also used his little finger as a depth guide for flatpicking.
+He let it glide on the pickguard when he was picking rather than planting it in one spot.
+Doc used a traditional tear-shaped nylon flatpick (1mm Jim Dunlop).
+He also used John Pearse phosphor bronze strings (medium and light gauges).

 Doc's repertoire and instrumental style are a reflection of several musical influences from his childhood.
 These included traditional and sacred music he learned from his family and neighbors; phonograph records; and song and dance tunes he heard on the radio.